axelarnetwork/axelar-core/docs/cli/axelard_tx_gov_submit-proposal_software-upgrade.md

       --deposit string           deposit of proposal
       --description string       description of proposal
-      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign --gas string               gas limit to set per-transaction; set to "auto" to calculate sufficient gas automatically (default 200000)
+      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign --gas string               gas limit to set per-transaction; set to "auto" to calculate sufficient gas automatically (default 200000)